antonkurbatov/vtb_report_parse/README.md

 ----

-VTB report parser provides an ability to parse VTB broker XML report that can be downloaded from https://www.olb.ru
+The VTB report parser provides support for parcing a VTB broker XML report that can be downloaded at https://www.olb.ru

 ----